 If you must buy a car, choose the most ethically manufactured and energy-efficient option you can find.
 Electric vehicles that are sustainably manufactured and charged with clean energy may have a tiny carbon footprint.

-Many manufacturers today are seeking innovations to improve their vehicles' fuel economy, environmental, and carbon footprint.
+Many manufacturers today are seeking innovations to improve their vehicles' fuel economy, and environmental, and carbon footprint.
 If you do not have access to car charging facilities in your city, consider getting a high-mileage electric vehicle.

 Driving better, smarter, and keeping your vehicle in good shape also helps.
 Using cruise control on a long drive will improve your car's energy efficiency and save gas.
 Also, avoid weighing down your car with luggage and keep your tires properly inflated.

 Flying less will also reduce your carbon emissions.
 However, if you are a habitual flyer, you can buy carbon offsets to make up for your flight's carbon emissions.
-Further, choosing economy class costs the environment less than the increased footprint of larger business and first-class seats.
+Further, choosing economy class costs the environment less than the increased footprint of larger businesses and first-class seats.

 Where you buy your goods and where they make them are important in calculating a precise carbon footprint.
 This is because shipping vessels use fossil fuels which emit CO2 and contribute to global greenhouse gas emissions.